spotinst/terraform-provider-spotinst/website/docs/r/elastigroup_aws.html.markdown

     * `master_host` - (Required) The URL of the Rancher Master host.
     * `access_key` - (Required) The access key of the Rancher API.
     * `secret_key` - (Required) The secret key of the Rancher API.
     * `version` - (Optional) The Rancher version.
-Must be "1" or "2".
-If this field is omitted, it is assumed that the Rancher cluster is the older version.
-Please note that the Kubernetes integration is required when using Rancher version 2.
+Must be `"1"` or `"2"`.
+If this field is omitted, it’s assumed that the Rancher cluster is version 1.
+Note that Kubernetes is required when using Rancher version 2^.
 Usage:

 ```hcl